Onsite Professional Development Training

 Our team of professional education consultants offers decades of experience working with students and educators in a variety of roles.
 They’ve been “in the trenches,” just like the teachers they’re training, and understand and support the professional dedication it takes to make a lasting impact on the lives of their students.

-Kim’s coaching is informed by her experiences as a fourth grade teacher, a K-12 literacy coordinator, and a director of curriculum and instruction; she now works as consultant, speaker, and happiness coach.
+Kim’s coaching is informed by her experiences as a fourth grade teacher, a K-12 literacy coordinator, and a director of curriculum and instruction; she now works as consultant, keynote speaker, and happiness coach.
 In 2010, she was awarded a grant from the Lilly Endowment Teacher Creativity Fellowship, which she used to study the practice of meditation and how to use it in the classroom.
 And most recently, she’s taken her vision of reimagining education to the national stage as a featured speaker at the Innovative Schools Summit in Atlanta, and the School Discipline Conference in Las Vegas.

 Currently a literacy coach in Bloomington, Indiana, Gina brings 16 years of experience in primary, intermediate, and multi-age classrooms to her training sessions.
 She has consulted with Dr. Robert Marzano, gathering research for her school’s restructuring to a Proficiency-Based Learning Model, and she was also an integral team member in her district’s transition to Standards-Based Grading.